14islands/14islands-com-v2/app/blog/_posts/2016-03-04-why-we-chose-react-for-hybrid-app.md

 ## The hybrid challenge
 Writing hybrid apps is nothing new and it’s certainly not the right choice for all applications.
 The challenge is to achieve the premium feeling of a native app with smooth animations and a snappy interface.

 We’ve ventured down this path [many times](http://blog.14islands.com/post/52546836134/case-study-betting-on-a-fully-responsive-web){:target="_blank"} in [the past](http://blog.14islands.com/post/52934733389/racer-a-chrome-experiment){:target="_blank"} using more conventional JavaScript MVC frameworks such as Backbone.js.

 Most hybrid projects start with a fast, responsive UI - until you hit a wall.
-This wall usually appears late in the project, after weeks of adding functionality and more and more content has been injected into the DOM.
-The relationship of view components has become hard to keep track of, and circular dependencies of event listeners cause too many reads/writes to the DOM.
+This usually appears late in the project, after weeks of adding functionality and more and more content has been injected into the DOM.

+The relationship of view components become hard to keep track of, and circular dependencies of event listeners cause too many reads/writes to the DOM.

 ## Enter React